On iPhone/iPad: open this site in Safari → Share → Add to Home Screen.

 The phrase “before time began” anchors redemption outside of history itself.
 Salvation is not God’s reaction to human sin; it is God’s eternal intention expressed in Christ.
 This protects the gospel from becoming conditional or unstable.
 If grace existed before time, it cannot be undone by failure within time.

-This eternal grounding explains why life with God is secure and enduring, as shown in What Is Eternal Life?.
+This eternal grounding explains why life with God is secure and enduring, as shown in https://goodchristiannetwork.com/a-study-in/.
 Eternal life flows from God’s purpose, not human consistency.
-It also reinforces the posture of trust Scripture calls believers to embrace, echoing the wisdom found in Proverbs 3:5–6 Meaning — “Trust in the LORD With All Your Heart”.
+It also reinforces the posture of trust Scripture calls believers to embrace, echoing the wisdom found in https://goodchristiannetwork.com/2025/12/12/proverbs-35-6-meaning-trust-in-the-lord-with-all-your-heart/.

 Within the story of redemption, 2 Timothy 1:9 declares that salvation and calling are acts of divine grace rooted in eternity.
 God saves first, calls with purpose, and sustains both by His own faithfulness rather than human effort.